corsairmarks/machine_shipset_destroyed_ringworld_entities/mod/README.md

 Should work with practically everything that also works with Machine Shipset.

-Built for Stellaris version 3.6 "Orion" and backwards-compatible with versions 3.5 "Fornax," 3.4 "Cepheus," 3.3 "Libra," 3.2 "Herbert," 3.1 "Lem," and 3.0 "Dick."
+Built for Stellaris version 3.7 "Canis Minor" and backwards-compatible with versions 3.6 "Orion," 3.5 "Fornax," 3.4 "Cepheus," 3.3 "Libra," 3.2 "Herbert," 3.1 "Lem," and 3.0 "Dick."
+Not compatible with achievements, but neither are the dependencies.

 ### Required Dependency Mods